geniussoftwarecore/CA/replit.md

 # نظام شكاوى بيرقرين - Peregrine Complaints System

 ## Overview
-A complete offline-first web complaints management system with full Arabic RTL support.
-This project was successfully imported from GitHub and configured to run in the Replit environment.
+A comprehensive Flutter-based complaints management system with full Arabic RTL support and offline-first functionality.
+This project has been successfully imported from GitHub and configured to run in the Replit environment.

 ## Project Architecture
-- **Type**: Static web application (HTML/CSS/JavaScript)
+- **Type**: Flutter Web Application
-- **Framework**: Vanilla JavaScript with localStorage for offline-first functionality
+- **Framework**: Flutter 3.32.0 with Material Design 3
+- **State Management**: Riverpod for reactive state management
+- **Navigation**: go_router for declarative routing
-- **Language Support**: Arabic RTL interface with local Arabic fonts
+- **Language Support**: Full Arabic RTL interface with Cairo and Roboto fonts
+- **Database**: Drift (SQLite) for local data storage
-- **Data Storage**: Browser localStorage for complete offline functionality
+- **Data Storage**: Local SQLite database with offline-first functionality

 ## Key Features
 - **Offline-first operation**: All data stored locally using localStorage